Where to Buy Corporate Bonds Online in India?

 An investor should ensure that the interest rate offered by an issuer is competitive.
 While slight variances are likely, the interest rate should align with prevailing market rates.
 It is important to note that corporate bonds with interest lower than the market rate are usually available at a discounted price.

 Interest payments can be categorised into four categories.
 The most common is a fixed rate, implying that the investor will receive a fixed monthly or quarterly payment.
 There are also floating-rate bonds, whereby there is a periodic reset of payments based on the market interest rate, and zero-coupon bonds until maturity.
-Lastly, investors can purchase convertible bonds, which can turn into shares at maturity.
+Lastly, investors can purchase convertible bonds, which can turn into shares at maturity1.

 Benefits Of Corporate Bonds